Pension accrual will continue during unpaid periods

 - Earnings-related job alternation allowance: The earnings basis is the previous year’s earnings.
 (55%)

-Pension accrual will continue both during studies and periods spent caring for a child at home
+Pension accrual during studies and periods spent caring for a child at home

 If you are taking care of a child under 3 years of age at home, your pension will accrue as if your monthly earnings were EUR 741.96.
 You will be eligible to receive this benefit only during times when your pension does not accrue based on earned income.